grnet/synnefo/docs/source/devguide.rst

-Content-Disposition   The presentation style of the object (optional) X-Source-Object       Update with data from the object at path ``/<container>/<object>`` (optional, to update) X-Source-Version      The source version to update from (optional, to update) X-Object-Manifest     Object parts prefix in ``<container>/<object>`` form (optional) X-Object-Sharing      Object permissions (optional) X-Object-Public       Object is publicly accessible (optional)
+Content-Disposition   The presentation style of the object (optional) X-Source-Object       Update with data from the object at path ``/<container>/<object>`` (optional, to update) X-Source-Version      The source version to update from (optional, to update) X-Object-Bytes        The updated object's final size (optional, when updating) X-Object-Manifest     Object parts prefix in ``<container>/<object>`` form (optional) X-Object-Sharing      Object permissions (optional) X-Object-Public       Object is publicly accessible (optional)